-- 1. A Trainee is a paid or volunteer staff person who has not completed the minimum requirements to become a Direct Service Provider. - Must hold related behavioral science degree or be working toward a degree in a related field. - 3.
+- 1. A Trainee is a paid or volunteer staff person who has not completed the minimum requirements to become a Direct Service Provider. - 2.
+Hold related behavioral science degree or be working toward a degree in a related field, or equivalent work-related experience. - 3.
 Trainee(s) may serve as a co-facilitator of groups with a Direct Services Provider or Program Supervisor but may not facilitate a group alone. - 4.
 An individual may be considered a Trainee for no more than two (2) years unless exceptional circumstances are demonstrated, and provisional approval of the Committee is granted, subject to additional requirements.